Ashadh Ka Ek Din: Production

 The authorized English translation, One Day in the Season of Rain, was done by Aparna Dharwadker and Vinay Dharwadker in 2009.
 It premiered at Carthage College, Kenosha, Wisconsin, on 19 March 2010 as the second annual production of Carthage Theatre's New Play Initiative.
 The production then traveled to the regional Kennedy Center American College Theatre Festival in East Lansing, Michigan, with performances on 6–7 January 2011.
 The translation was published in the Penguin Modern Classics series in 2015.

+Kalindi Natyasrijan, a Bengali theatre group from Kolkata, also performed the play in Bengali titled 'Asharer Pratham Dine' (আষাঢ়ের প্রথম দিনে) on 26 April 2019 at Tapan Theatre, Kolkata.
+The play was translated by Goutam Chodhury and directed by Shantanu Dutta.

 Translations

 Kannada

 Kannada Theater well received the translation of this play.
 Well-known Poet, Translator Siddhaling Pattanshetti translated this play.
-This drama published 12 times in kannada.
+This drama was published 12 times in Kannada.
 Under the direction of B.V.
-Karanth 'Aashadada Ondu dina' became one of the best performance in Kannada.
+Karanth 'Aashadada Ondu dina' became one of the best performances in Kannada.